Asra-Aslam/UnseenNet/README.md

 ```
 Necessary parameters: As the name suggests `--unseen_classname` is to provide name of unseen class like `tunnel`, `--limit` is the number of images to download for training, `--top` is the number of seen classes `UnseenNet` will use to perform Adaptation (0<top<=100), `--chromedriver` is to give the location of driver to download images.

 Optional parameters: `--response_time` is the optional and most useful parameter of UnseenNet.
-It decides the time of training.
+It decides the time of training (default value if 5).
 We suggest only 5 min of training sufficient for UnseenNet; however, we recommend the maximum value until 50 min.
 `yolo3_mobilenetv3small` is the default model type, `--weights_path` is also set default for `Strong Baseline Detector`, `annotation_file` is to communicate the location of annotations where UnseenNet will save the generated annotations,  `classes_path` is list of classes UnseenNet can detect, `anchors_path` is recommended by YOLOv3, and `image` is presently used to keep the UnseenNet in image-mode (not video) only.

 Please note we also used the conventional format of annotations, i.e.